2103642/CS220-AU-portfolio/README.md

 ### Week 3
 - created github account and set up repository
 - explored Github, so that I could understand how i can use it for my project.

-### Week 4

-### Week 5

-### Week 6

-### Week 7
+- carried oput research into the V&R method
+- created my present V&R map
+- created my future V&R map
+- importted my essay into Word, and wrote a first draft
+- received feedback opn my essay
+- created a bio for my website
+- removed personal articles from my blog
+- removed personal details from my website, such as name and my picture

 ## TODO
 ### di-identity
-- research the V&R method
-- create V&R maps
-    - past VR map
-    - current VR map
-    - future VR map
+- improved my essay using the feedback i received from Krisztian
 -
 ### website
-- remove "What do you do when your role model considers you a lost cause?" post from website
-- change the "About" section with a description of what the blog is about instead
--  remove personal details like name, personal description, and picture.
+-  import pictures
+-  write 2 blog posts for the blog
+-
+-
 -
 -